liuchengxu/vim-clap/docs/src/plugins/plugins.md

 and darkens it for `ClapCursorWordTwins`.
 You can manually adjust them in case the default highlights does not meet your expectations.

+## diagnostics

+This plugin does not do any substantial work but used to provide an interface to interact with the diagnostics provided by the linter and lsp plugin.

 ## git

 ```toml